scarf-sh/docs/docs/package-analytics.md

 #### What information does scarf-js provide me as a package author?

 - Understanding your user-base
-  - Which companies are using your package?
+  - Which companies and organizations are using your package?
   - Is your project growing or shrinking?
 Where?
 On which platforms?
 - Which versions of your package are being used?